iamskratsch/iamskratsch.github.io/content/posts/github-101-unleashing-your-coding-potential.md

 ### Branches - Like a Tree

 Branches are an essential component of the GitHub workflow.
 They indicate distinct development paths within a repository.
-You can build a separate branch to work on updates or new features instead of committing your changes immediately to the main (master) branch.
+You can build a separate branch to work on updates or new features instead of committing your changes immediately to the main branch.
 When your changes are complete, submit a pull request to merge your branch into the main branch.

 ![GitFlow Branching Image](/images/post/github_gitflow.png)